What is a Permanent Orienteering Course?

 You just need to download a map using our handy course finder to get you started!

-If you enjoy Permanent Orienteering Courses, you may want to try a local club event, where electronic controls are placed out on individual, unique courses (from easy to hard) – find out more about your local club and Orienteering events here.
+If you enjoy Permanent Orienteering Courses, you may want to try a local club event, where electronic checkpoints are placed in individual, unique courses (from easy to hard), beginners are always welcome and you do not need to be a member of British Orienteering to attend– find out more about your local club and Orienteering events here.

 Constantly improving our Permanent Orienteering Courses